 Michal mentions that there are similar cases in Poland where tax information is required from the account owner.

 However, the proposed market practice above does not intend to cover cases where taxes information is involved as it was decided already a long time ago that the tax cases should be covered in a specific MP worked on by the Tax Subgroup.

+Michal also mentions another example of Reverse split (SPLR) processing for which this could possibly apply too.

 Actions: